Isiah Kiner-Falefa Player Props: Yankees vs. Marlins

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has nine doubles, a triple, six home runs and 25 walks while batting .253.
+- Kiner-Falefa is batting .253 with nine doubles, a triple, six home runs and 25 walks.

+- Kiner-Falefa will look to extend his four-game hitting streak.
+He's batting .278 during his last outings.

+- Kiner-Falefa has picked up a hit in 49 of 85 games this year, with multiple hits 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.